Rectangle Volume Calculator (L × W × H to Liters)

 See your rectangle volume in every common unit at once — cubic meters, cubic centimeters, cubic inches, cubic feet, liters, milliliters, US gallons, and UK gallons.

-Convert Length x Width x Height to Liters or mL
+Convert Length x Width x Height to Liters, Litres, or mL

-A common use case is calculating liters from dimensions for containers, tanks, boxes, and aquariums.
+A common use case is calculating liters or litres from dimensions for containers, tanks, boxes, and aquariums.
 Use these quick formulas when your input dimensions are in centimeters or meters.

 Dimensions in centimeters